voidshine/dameo_book/Introduction.md

 Diagr.2

 White also made the move e1e4 in two stages.
-I just decided to not rush too and see the opponent's intentions.
+I just decided to not rush either and see the opponent's intentions.
 White builds up its forces in the centre and isn't afraid of penetration of the opponent on the field h4:

 *4…&nbsp;&nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp;g5h4
 5.d1g4&nbsp; &nbsp; &nbsp;h4:f4